 - Works with Factory Bumper Beam

-COBB's Front Mount Intercooler for the 2013-2014 Focus ST, with a 57 percent larger core and streamlined piping, makes for one of the single best bolt-on modifications on the market.
-Allowing for much cooler intake temperatures and dramatic power increases when tuned with the COBB Accessport V3.
+COBB's Front Mount Intercooler for the 2013-2014 Focus ST, with a 57 percent larger core and streamlined piping, makes for one of the single best bolt-on modifications available on the market.
+Allowing for much cooler intake temperatures and dramatic power increases when tuned with the COBB Accessport V3, this is just one of the many reasons 2013-2014 Focus ST owners need this Power Package upgrade from COBB.

 Cat-Back Exhaust Features: